ASTL Graduation Requirements

 A minimum of twenty-four units of credit is the requirement for a diploma from the Academy of St. Louis High School.
 ASTL ensures that all students meet state requirements regarding credit hours for graduation.

-If a student is unable to complete the twenty-four units of credit, the student may graduate with a certificate of completion with accommodations stated.
+Therefore, if a student is unable to complete the twenty-four units of credit, the student may graduate with a certificate of completion with accommodations stated.

 Please see the ASTL Curriculum Guide for more information on the classes we offer and breakdown of each subject.